Axiom Geomatics logo

 Utility Right of Way

-A Utility Right of Way is a portion of land owned by one property owner in which rights of access are granted to another.
-Many parcels of land in Alberta have a Utility Right of Way (U.R.W.) on them.
-While there are good reasons for these to exist, more recently, many municipalities take a more aggressive approach to enforcing the rights associated with these portions of property and the rights associated with them.
-As a result of this rise in recent municipal enforcement, our clients are increasingly asking questions regarding utility right of ways: where they are, why they exist, and their impact on homeowners and real estate transactions.
+A Utility Right-of-Way is a portion of land owned by one property owner in which rights-of-access are granted to another.
+Many properties in Alberta have a Utility Right-of-Way (URW) on them.
+While there are good reasons for these to exist, recently, many municipalities have taken a more aggressive approach to enforcing the rights associated with these portions of the property.
+As a result of this rise in recent municipal enforcement, our clients are increasingly asking questions regarding utility right-of-ways: where they are, why they exist, and their impact on homeowners and real estate transactions.

 Registered on a Plan

-The current standard, and most common way, to define the location of the rights is through a plan registered by an Alberta Land Surveyor for this purpose at the Alberta Land Titles office.
-This plan will clearly, graphically, indicate the size and location of the right of way on the parcel.
+The current standard, and most common way, to define the location of right-of-ways is through a plan registered by an Alberta Land Surveyor at the Alberta Land Titles office.
+This plan will graphically indicate the size and location of the right-of-way on the parcel.

 Utility Right of Way